upstash/waiting-room/README.md

 ### Forward all visitors to the waiting room
 Set `TOTAL_ACTIVE_USERS` to 0.
 So all users will be forwarded to waiting room.
 This might be useful when you are doing some temporary maintenance.

+## TODO

+- Calculate and show estimated waiting time.

+- Fairness for waiting users.
+Current implementation randomly lets waiting users in to the site.